 I wonder what kind of spit mine will be.
 Long and globulus.
 Like a stalagmite melting out of deep sleep.
 Or phlegmy and bronchial and green.
 Like the sputum of a tubercular warthog.

-When word reaches the newspaper that one Sister Ina Marsh of Ballymun, Dublin, has died of old age, Frances decides it is high time that she hops on a plane and goes to spit on her grave.
-It’s an act of revenge long overdue.
-Sister Ina Marsh, after all, is the woman who left Frances’ then 18 year-old grandmother high, dry and without so much as a friend in Jesus.
-Sister Ina Marsh, after all, is almost the reason Frances is here on the planet in the first place.
+Sister Ina Marsh of Ballymun, Dublin, has died.
+Frances Shea decides to catch a plane from London Heathrow in order to spit on Ina’s grave.
+It is an act of revenge long overdue.
+Sister Ina Marsh, after all, is the woman who left Frances’ then teenaged grandmother high, dry and without so much as a friend in Jesus.
+And Frances’ grandmother, after all, has curious and inconvenient ways of making her presence felt.

-This darkly humorous piece tracks the span of one woman’s saliva-fuelled odyssey to rectify the wrongs of history.
-It is a work which deals with family, journeys, the impossibility of altering the past and whether doing ‘the right thing’ is ever as right as is intended.
+This darkly humorous piece tracks one woman’s saliva-fuelled odyssey to rectify the wrongs of history, whilst bringing both Franceses, young and old, to life.
+It is a work which deals with family, thwarted journeys, and whether doing the right thing is ever as right as intended.